 Florida Estate Planning Attorney Karen Estry Explains Guardianship

-When families face tough decisions about caring for a loved one who can no longer manage their own affairs, the legal path forward can feel overwhelming.
-Guardianship in Florida is one of the most powerful legal tools available—but it’s also one… Read More
+When families face tough decisions about caring for a loved one who can no longer manage their own physical, mental, social, and financial well-being, knowing how to move forward can feel overwhelming.
+In these situations, Florida guardianship may pr… Read More

 Read More